 Arik Eshel, CPA & Associates ("Arik") served as our independent auditor in connection with the audits of our financial statements for the fiscal years ended December 31, 2010 and 2009, and review of the subsequent interim period through June 30, 2011.
 In connection with the Merger, our board of directors recommended and approved the appointment of Rothstein Kass & Company, P.C. ("Rothstein Kass") as our independent auditor.
-Rothstein Kass audited the financial statements of the Isaac Mizrahi Business for the fiscal years ended December 31, 2010 and 2009.
+Rothstein Kass audited the financial statements of the Isaac Mizrahi Business for the fiscal years ended December 31, 2010 and 2009, as well as the Old XCel financial statements for the period from inception to December 31, 2010 and review of the subsequent interim period through June 30, 2011.